 - Myth: A kitchen turkey baster works.
 Fact: it is unsafe and unsuitable; use a small medical syringe.

 - Myth: Any lube is fine.
-Fact: many lubricants reduce motility; choose fertility-friendly products.
+Fact: many lubricants reduce sperm motility; choose fertility-friendly products.

-- Myth: Special positions guarantee success.
-Fact: timing around ovulation matters most.
+- Myth: Legs-up guarantees success.
+Fact: timing around ovulation is what matters.

 Conclusion

-In Canada, “turkey baster pregnancy” is slang for syringe-based attempts at home.
-If you explore this route, keep tools clean and single-use, time around ovulation, and understand Canada’s regulatory and legal context—especially when donors are involved.
-If progress stalls or you prefer clinical oversight, speak with a clinician about testing, clinic IUI, or other next steps.
+In Canada, “turkey baster pregnancy” is slang for syringe-based at-home attempts.
+If you explore this path, keep it clean and simple, time around ovulation, and understand both federal rules (AHRA/Safety Regs) and your province’s parentage law.
+If progress stalls or you prefer medical oversight, speak with a clinician about testing, clinic IUI or other next steps.